briansterling93/socialmedia-app/README.md

-## Sports Talk (Social Media Platform)
+## Sports Connect (Twitter Inspired Social Media Platform)

-Sports Talk is a twitter inspired, social media platform.
-Users will have the ability to create a profile and post different "twits" pertaining to different sports events and outcomes.
-There will be a hashtag assigned to each tweet, which will make it convenient for users to filter through different "twits", only displaying the specific sport of choice (MLB, NBA, NFL, etc)
+Sports Connect is a twitter inspired, social media platform.
+Users will have the ability to create a profile and post different things (similar to tweets on twitter).
+There will be a hashtag assigned to each tweet, which will make it convenient for users to filter through different discussions of their interest.
+The application itself will have the general features accessible within the actual Twitter platform.

-This full stack application will be built using React and JavaScript within the front-end, while the backend configuring will consist of MySQL, Node, and Express.

-Sports Talk is currently within the creation process.
+Sports Connect is currently under development.
 Feel free to check back later for the live version!

 ## Languages Used